SystemsApproach/tcpcc/variants.rst

 implementations.

-LEDBAT takes this idea in a the opposite direction by creating a congestion control protocol that is *less* aggressive than TCP.
+LEDBAT takes this idea in a the opposite direction by creating a congestion control protocol that is purposely *less* aggressive than TCP.
 The idea is to take advantage of bandwidth that is available when links are uncongested, but to quickly back off and leave the bandwidth free for other, standard flows when they arrive.
 In addition, as the name suggests, LEDBAT tries not to create significant queuing delays, unlike the typical behavior of TCP when filling a bottleneck link.

 Like TCP Vegas, LEDBAT aims to detect the onset of congestion before it is severe enough to cause loss.
 However, LEDBAT takes a different